aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

-### 1. Cost-effective resources
+# Cost-effective resources
+Cost Effective resources means using the appropriate services, resources, and configurations for your workloads running on a Kubernetes cluster, which will result in cost savings.

+## Recommendations
-**1.1 Auto Scaling - Ensure that the infrastructure used to deploy the containerized service matches the application profile and scaling needs.**
+### Ensure that the infrastructure used to deploy the containerized service matches the application profile and scaling needs

 There are several types of Kubernetes autoscaling supported in Amazon EKS - [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html), [Horizontal Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html) and [Vertical Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html).
 This section covers two of them, Cluster Auto Scaler and Horizontal Pod Autoscaler.

+#### Use Cluster Autoscaler - to adjust the size of a Kubernetes cluster to meet the current needs

 The [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) automatically adjusts the number of nodes in the EKS cluster when pods fail to launch due to lack of resources or when nodes in the cluster are underutilized and their pods can be rescheduled onto other nodes in the cluster.
 The Cluster Autoscaler on AWS scales worker nodes within any specified Auto Scaling group and runs as a deployment in your cluster.